mtumilowicz/scrum-notes/README.md

         * incomplete Items are re-estimated and put back on the Product Backlog

 ### Planning
+* time-boxed: <= eight hours for a one-month Sprint
 * by Scrum Team
-* time-boxed: <= eight hours for a one-month Sprint
 * input to this meeting
     * Product Backlog
     * latest product Increment
     * projected capacity of the Development Team
     * past performance of the Development Team
-* what can be done?
+* answers the question: what can be done?
-    * Product Owner discusses the objective that the Sprint should achieve
-        * and the Product Backlog items that would achieve the Sprint Goal
+    * Product Owner discusses the objective that the Sprint should achieve and the Product Backlog items that would achieve the Sprint Goal
     * number of items selected is solely up to the Development Team
         * only the Development Team can assess what it can accomplish
     * Scrum Team crafts a Sprint Goal
 * how will the chosen work get done?
     * Sprint Backlog = Product Backlog items selected for this Sprint + the plan for delivering
-    * work planned for the first days of the Sprint by the Development Team is decomposed by the end of this meeting
+    * by the end of planning: Development Team decomposes work planned for the first days
         * often to units of one day or less

 ### Sprint Goal
+* created during the Sprint Planning meeting
 * is an objective that can be met through the implementation of Product Backlog
 * provides guidance to the Development Team on why it is building the Increment
-* created during the Sprint Planning meeting
-* selected Product Backlog items deliver one coherent function, which can be the Sprint Goal
 * causes the Development Team to work together rather than on separate initiatives

 ### Daily Scrum
+* time-boxed: <= 15 min
 * is a key inspect and adapt meeting
-* time-boxed: <= 15 min
 * internal meeting for the Development Team
+    * Development Team is responsible for conducting the Daily Scrum
     * Scrum Master ensures that others (if any) do not disrupt the meeting
 * held every day of the Sprint
+* forecasts upcoming work
 * plans work for the next 24 hours
 * optimizes team collaboration and performance by inspecting the work since the last Daily Scrum
-* forecasts upcoming work
 * is held at the same time and place each day to reduce complexity
-* inspect progress toward the Sprint Goal
+* inspects progress toward the Sprint Goal
-* inspect how progress is trending toward completing the work in the Sprint Backlog
+* inspects how progress is trending toward completing the work in the Sprint Backlog
 * optimizes the probability that the Development Team will meet the Sprint Goal
 * questions
     * what did I do yesterday that helped the Development Team meet the Sprint Goal?